What is a Pivot Door? Everything You Need to Know

 Pivot doors don’t typically provide the same level of natural seal.
 While they can be customised with extra soundproofing, it’s something to consider.
 However, pivot doors do usually require an ADA threshold, which does provide a tight seal from your inside floor to the outside.
 Ideally, pivot doors are best suited for locations that are semi or fully protected, perhaps with a good overhang, to minimise exposure to harsh weather and potential drafts.
 If air testing your new build is important, a hinged door might give you better results due to the potential for air leakage with a pivot door.

-The Cost of pivot doors
+The Cost of Pivot Doors

 Now, let’s talk about what it’ll cost you and how much looking after they need.